 Robin cat pokes its head out from where it's now cradled in the crook of Phil's arm to hiss menacingly at the dead Doombot.
 Phil wishes he could do the same.

 The Doombots are surprisingly easy to deal with.
 The crowds get a bit hysterical every time he zaps another one, true, but that's not his division – at least not right now.
-It's testament to how simple this op was that Robin cat stays where he is, suspiciously snarling at anyone and everyone, including Phil, and yet refusing to be dislodged from his arm.
+It's testament to how simple this op is that Robin cat stays where he is, suspiciously snarling at anyone and everyone, including Phil, and yet refusing to be dislodged from his arm.
 It’s small, still a kitten, and has bobbled brown fur that makes it look perpetually wet.

 "Shit, is that a civilian?"
 Those are Jasper's first words to him as Phil gets back to the surveillance van.
 Phil supposes that in their line of work, it's not that odd of a question.
 Even Maria looks around.